cmda-bt/be-course-17-18/week-4.md

     Note: you can just return JSON, as HTML forms don’t support DELETE.
     Test it out with Curl (`curl --verbose --request DELETE localhost:1902/something`) to see if 204 and 404 are returned.
+    Note: restarting the server restores the removed animals.
 *   Handle unfound animals that used to exist in `GET /:id` and `DELETE /:id` by sending a **410 Gone** instead of **404 Not Found** error back (tip:
     `db.removed`).